 In 2014 Hooser co-authored Kauai's Bill 2491 which proposed to increase regulation of agrochemical company operations on Kauai and related activities surrounding the intensive pesticide use affiliated with the growing of experimental genetically engineered crops.
 This measure was passed into law as ordinance 960 was quickly taken to court, stopped by industry and is now on appeal.
 Hooser has been an active leader statewide on these issues and has spoken in international forums on the topic.

-During his time in public office, Hooser provided strong leadership on a wide range of issues including renewable energy, social justice, environmental protection, shoreline access, affordable housing, and agriculture.
-As a State Senator and while serving as a Councilmember, Hooser was known for his willingness to be "out in front" on issues.
+During his time in public office, Hooser has provided strong leadership on a wide range of issues including renewable energy, social justice, environmental protection, shoreline access, affordable housing, and agriculture.
+He is known for his willingness to be "out in front" on issues.
 He introduced a "first in the nation law" making Hawaii the nation's first State requiring solar hot water heating systems (or equivalent) for all newly constructed homes.
-He also led the early legislative battle in the Senate in support of civil union legislation and is widely acknowledged for his leadership and hard work on progressive policy initiatives covering a broad spectrum.
+He also led the early legislative battle in the Hawaii Senate in support of civil union legislation, played a leadership role in successfully repealing the Public Land Development Corporation and is widely acknowledged for his leadership and hard work on progressive policy initiatives covering a broad spectrum.

 Prior to being elected to public office, Hooser owned and operated with partners a small publishing enterprise - producing visitor, real estate and local business publications.
 He also holds an inactive real estate brokers license and formally owned and operated a real estate company involved in residential sales and development.